This page about the Greaseweazle is always being updated. Last update 7th April 2021

-The greaseweazle USB devices allow flux level read AND write access to floppy disks.
+The Greaseweazle USB devices allow flux level read AND write access to floppy disks.
 Software for the device is open source and is updated regularly.
 There is more information about the device on its GitHub wiki page : Greaseweazle Wiki

 This is the main piece of hardware and software I used as part of my floppy disk recovery and transfer service.

-I purchased my boards direct from the designer, Keir.
+I purchased my F1 board direct from the designer, Keir.
 2 boards were on offer, one with the standard 34 pin connector, and one with the 30 pin Amstrad type connector.
 I have only assembled the 34 pin version so far.
 The build was relatively easy, but you do need so solder some surface mounted resistors.

 I programmed by STM32 device using a standard USB to TTL serial adapter.
 Alternatively, you can use a ST-Link programming adapter.
 There is more information about programming the devices here.

-What can it read?
+What can they read?

 Here is what I have done successfully with mine so far.

 - Written 5 1/4 disks for the Osborne 1 luggable computer

 - Written and read 3″ disks for use in the Amstrad CPC, the Amstrad PCW and the ZX Spectrum +3